 Recipe process of Baati

 The baatis are made using whole wheat flour, i.e. atta.
 Few even add semolina to the dough to get more crispier baati.
 Then the key to good baati’s is a good or generous amount of ghee added in the flour.
 A test if the ghee is right, is once you mix it in flour and when you press the flour in your fist it should form a lump.
 If not you can add more ghee.

 The dough needed for the baat’s is more on the stiff side.
 If you make a soft dough the baatis will not be crisp and they will not have the desired texture.
 Then comes the next task of rolling or shaping them into small balls.
 An indentation is made in the center so that it evenly cooks from all the sides.

 Baking in Oven

 As said this traditionally is cooked in tandoor, but I have baked the baati’s in the oven.
-Before baking I added ghee in the center.
+Before baking, I added ghee in the centre.
 Once half baked I turned it upside down and brushed the other side with ghee and baked it again.
-They were done when they were very golden brown over all.
+They were done when they were very golden brown overall.
 It took me around 20-30 minutes.

 Cooking in Pressure Cooker

 I also made 2 baati’s in the pressure cooker as everyone does not have an oven and I wanted to test it.
 I would say the results were the same but pressure cooking took a lot of time.
 Secondly, it required a lot of babysitting.
 That is I had to turn it frequently so that it cooks evenly on all sides.
 So if you have a large batch I would advise to go with either a large pressure cooker or tandoor.
 For me, the oven is the best for this.